An Efficient Heuristic for Betweenness-Ordering: Preliminary

-In this section we will briefly describe the recent work of Chehreghani \cite{Chehreghani:2014} that provides motivation for our work.
-He gave an approximation algorithm to compute betweenness score of a given node $v$.
-The algorithm is summarized as Algorithm 1.
+In this section, we briefly describe the recent work of Chehreghani~\cite{Chehreghani:2014}.
+An improvement on this work is given by us in this paper in section 4.
+Chehreghani gave an approximation algorithm to compute betweenness score of a given node $v$.
+The algorithm is summarized as Algorithm~\ref{BO_algo1}.
 For a given node $v$, the algorithm takes the sampling probabilities as input and outputs the approximate betweenness score of node $v$.
 Step 2 initializes the betweenness score to 0.
-The algorithm estimates the betweenness score of node $v$, $T$ number of times and takes the average of all $T$ estimations.
+The algorithm estimates the betweenness score of a node $v$, a $T$ number of times and takes the average of all the $T$ estimations.
 In each iteration of the algorithm, it samples a pivot node and computes the dependency of the pivot node on node $v$ using a single iteration of Brandes' algorithm \cite{Brandes:2001}.
 Then it estimates the betweenness score of node $v$ by, dividing (scaling) the computed dependency by the sampling probability of that pivot node.
 He has motivated his paper with the idea of optimal sampling that is stated in the following theorem.